geofflamrock/stack/README.md

 All commands can be run from anywhere inside the Git repository you are working with, or optionally using the `--working-dir` option.

-Data is stored inside a config file TODO: location.
+Data is stored inside a config file in `{user}/stack/config.json`.
+You can open the config file by running `stack config`.

 ### Creating a stack

 To create a stack:

-- In your terminal, change to anywhere within the Git repository you want to manage branches for.
+- In your terminal, change to your Git repository.
 - Run `stack new`.
 - Give your stack a name.
 - Select a branch to start your stack from.